adriaFreixasWb/video-rental/README.md

 - Childrens (cost 1.5, points 1)
 - New releases (cost 3, points 2)

-Start with a movie of each kind an print Title, cost per day and points earned per day).
+Start with a movie of each kind an print Title, cost per day and points earned per day.